fernand0/fernand0.github.io.old/_posts/2021-07-26-robar-videos-youtube.md

 > It had an embedded player, some statistics, and an interesting feature called Moments.
 It allowed advertisers to “mark” specific moments of the video, to see when different things happen (such as the timestamp of when the company logo appears).

-Y, siguiendo con la investigación descubrió una llamada para ver el pantallazo de un momento determinado.
+Siguiendo con la investigación descubrió una llamada para ver el pantallazo de un momento determinado.

 > Looking at the proxy logs, every time I “marked a moment”, a POST request was made to a /GetThumbnails endpoint, with a body which included a video ID: